nf-core/fastquorum/docs/usage.md

 1. CONTROL1 is a single-end run, with one FASTQ (R1), and the UMI inline at the start of the read
 2. CONTROL2 is a paired-end run, with two FASTQs (R1 and R2), and UMIs inline at the start of read one (R1) and read two (R2).
 3. CONTROL3 is a single-indexed paired-end run, with three FASTQs, UMIs inline at the start of read one (R1) and read two, and a sample barcode in I1 (typically index1/i7)
-4. CONTROL3 is a dual-indexed paired-end run, with four FASTQs, read one (R1) and (R2) containg template bases, with a sample barcode in I1 (typically index1/i7), and the UMI in I2 ((ypically index2/i5)
+4. CONTROL3 is a dual-indexed paired-end run, with four FASTQs, read one (R1) and (R2) containing template bases, with a sample barcode in I1 (typically index1/i7), and the UMI in I2 ((typically index2/i5)

 ```csv title="samplesheet.csv"
 sample,fastq_1,fastq_2,read_structure